 Do the institution's physical resources, including laboratories, classrooms and specialized equipment, support the degree programming it proposes to offer?
 Do the institution's plans and methods adequately manage health and safety issues?
+Relevant organizational assessment standard:

 ■ #13 - Physical plant